All motifs

 Drowning

-Drowning as a recurring image of being consumed by water - distinct from Weather's meteorological register and Cold's emotional-distance register.
-In Taylor's writing drowning typically marks the speaker's experience of an emotional crisis that cannot be reached from outside: the partner cannot see it, the public cannot hear it, and the speaker's distress is mistaken for ordinary movement.
-Stevie Smith's 'Not Waving but Drowning' is the canonical English-language anchor for the unrecognised-suffering register, which Clean carries directly in its lyric.
-The Out of the Woods music video stages the image visually rather than verbally, plunging the speaker into the sea in a near-drowning that washes the relationship away, the same water-as-cleansing logic Clean works in words.
+Drowning as the image of being swallowed by water, kept distinct from Weather (conditions outside the body) and Cold (distance and indifference).
+It usually marks a crisis no one outside can reach: the partner cannot see it, the public cannot hear it, and the speaker's distress is taken for ordinary movement.
+Stevie Smith's poem "Not Waving but Drowning" is the touchstone for this unseen-suffering idea, and Clean carries it straight into its lyric.
+The Out of the Woods video stages the same thing without words, plunging the speaker into the sea in a near-drowning that washes the relationship away - the cleansing logic Clean works in language.

-Drowning carries the charge of suffering rendered invisible - the speaker's distress goes unread by those around her because what looks like coping (waving) is in fact crisis.
-The image often holds a paradox: the worst moment of being consumed by water is also the moment air or breakthrough becomes possible.
+Drowning is suffering that goes unread: the people around her miss it because what looks like coping (waving) is really crisis.
+The image often holds a paradox - the worst moment of going under is also the moment air, or a breakthrough, becomes possible.
 Where weather sits outside the body, drowning sits inside it.

 The Fate of Ophelia